Skip to main content

 If you have not yet configured metrics, please visit the metrics guide first before working through the limits configuration.

-The limits facility in zrok is responsible for controlling the number of resources in use (environments, shares) and also for ensuring that any single account, environment, or share is held below the configured thresholds.
+The limits agent is responsible for controlling the number of resources in use (environments, shares, etc.) and also for ensuring that accounts are held below the configured data transfer bandwidth thresholds.
+The limits agent exists to manage resource consumption for larger, multi-user zrok installations.

 limits: